commerce-docs/zendesk-to-jekyll/README.md

 ruby zendesk-to-jekyll.rb how-to.json
 ```

-Find generated topics in the `output` directory.
+Find the converted content in the `output` directory.